 The center features access to Internet, a copy machine and a small library of classroom resources.
-Our EFL students are adult tourists and locals from Rio de Janeiro.
+Our EFL students are tourists and locals from Rio de Janeiro.
 Our teacher is a U.S. native with a degree in education and years of experience of teaching English.

 Complimentary Portuguese classes of 1 hour per week are available for beginners or intermediate learners.
 Additional Portuguese classes can be arranged for a fee.

 - Total course fee: $1,800